Q: What are the best cards for building credit for 2017?

 Not too long ago, someone posted a question the forum – she had a credit history of 5 years but could still not get approved for a mid-tier credit card.
 It appears the reason was because she had only been using one card with a low limit during that entire time.

-As a long term goal, you want to eventually build up to having several different credit accounts on your file – a few revolving accounts (credit cards) as well as at least one or two installment accounts (loans).
-This is because your FICO score takes into account the types of credit accounts you have as well as the total number.
-So, if you currently have no cards you may want to try to get more than one in your first year or so of starting and then try adding several more over time as your score grows.
+As a long range goal, you want to eventually build up to having several different credit accounts on your file – a few revolving accounts (credit cards) as well as at least one or two installment accounts (loans).
+This is because your FICO credit score takes into account the types of credit accounts you have as well as the total number.
+So, if you currently have no credit history you may want to try to get more than one credit card in your first year or so of starting and then try adding several more over time as your score steadily grows (assuming you handle them all responsibly).

 Tip #3: Avoid High Credit Utilization